Great places to eat in Prague for Czech food

 - U Modre Kachnicky– This is a small, elegant and intimate affair with very good cuisine.
 The name “At the blue ends” indicates that you should taste the other dishes, something you will hardly regret.
 The restaurant is also located in a very nice part of the Mala Strana district.
 The address is Nebovidska 6.

 If you are on a city break in Prague, you almost have to visit some traditional pubs.
-The Czechs are far more than moderately fond of beer, they consume more of the brew than any other nation in the world, and the life of the pubs is strongly linked to the Czech people’s soul and culture in the country.
+According to Abbreviation Finder, the Czechs are far more than moderately fond of beer, they consume more of the brew than any other nation in the world, and the life of the pubs is strongly linked to the Czech people’s soul and culture in the country.

 The light type of pilsner is of course the king, and the one most Czechs prefer.
 However, the microbrewery trend has taken hold in the Czech Republic, so you will find plenty of all the other beer varieties as well.
 In total, there are more than 400 breweries in the country, which can be described as very high, considering the size.